 The Viennale is always a showplace for popular parties and premieres.
-These are mostly held in the festival headquarters in the Alte Post (Old Post Office).
+These are mostly held in the festival headquarters, which this year are located in Hall 2 in the MuseumsQuartier.

 Various cinemas in Vienna

-The full Viennale program can be download online from 11 October:
+The full Viennale program is available online from October 16:

 With Vienna Now to Vienna the city of film

 Exciting locations: Vienna thrills cineasts and filmmakers.
 A journey of discovery ...